RT-Thread/rt-thread/bsp/renesas/ra8p1-titan-board/README.md

 This BSP uses **FSP 6.2.0**.
 You must download and install it for peripheral development.

 - Download link: [rasc-6.2.0](https://github.com/renesas/fsp/releases/download/v6.2.0/setup_fsp_v6_2_0_rasc_v2025-10.exe)
-- Note: The BSP provides minimal configuration by default.
-To enable other peripherals, refer to: [Peripheral Driver Usage Guide](https://www.rt-thread.org/document/site/#/rt-thread-version/rt-thread-standard/tutorial/make-bsp/renesas-ra/RA系列BSP外设驱动使用教程)
+- Note: The M85 `ra`, `ra_cfg`, and `ra_gen` directories retain the generated modules required by the supported board peripherals and CI configurations.
+The M33 directories contain only the basic GPIO and UART configuration.
+To change or enable peripherals, regenerate the corresponding FSP project from its `configuration.xml`, then refer to: [Peripheral Driver Usage Guide](https://www.rt-thread.org/document/site/#/rt-thread-version/rt-thread-standard/tutorial/make-bsp/renesas-ra/RA系列BSP外设驱动使用教程)

 ### Quick Start